-Overall Coordinator Effectiveness (An average rating of 1.5 = an overall average of 2; 2.5 = 3) RATING (1) (2) (3) N/A Comments by Evaluators (Attach additional sheets if needed) Recommendation Check one of the choices below: 1.
-Not recommended for continued employment 2.
-Continued employment contingent upon correction of noted recommendation - Any rating of lower than 2 in the overall categories must include recomming improvement (include or attach to evaluation) 3.
-Recommended for continued employment Comments by Faculty Member (Attach additional sheets if needed) Note: Attach a copy of the student evaluation summary.
-Signature of Employee: Dat Signature of Administrator: Dat The above signature of the faculty member indicates that the faculty member has been given a has had the opportunity to review it.
-It does not necessarily denote agreement with all factors a copy of this evaluation and Faculty Coordinator Performance Evaluation
+Overall Coordinator Effectiveness (An average rating of 1.5 = an overall average of 2; 2.5 = 3) RATING (1) (2) (3) N/A Comments by Evaluators (Attach additional sheets if needed) Recommendation Check one of the choices below: Not recommended for continued employment Continued employment contingent upon correction of noted recommendations for improvement Any rating of lower than 2 in the overall categories must include recommendations for improvement (include or attach to evaluation) Recommended for continued employment Comments by Faculty Member (Attach additional sheets if needed) Note: Attach a copy of the student evaluation summary.
+Signature of Employee: Date : Signature of Administrator: Date : The above signature of the faculty member indicates that the faculty member has been given a copy of this evaluation and has had the opportunity to review it.
+It does not necessarily denote agreement with all factors of the evaluation Faculty Coordinator Performance Evaluation samp socialists religible execution Tacony coordinates Petrormanice Evaluation

-APPENDIX I-B COUNSELOR FACULTY EVALUATION FORM
+APPENDIX I-B COUNSELOR EVALUATION FORM